Stockbridge Rewards

 Students use actual survey equipment in the field to map outdoor spaces, and then diagram those spaces in our state-of-the-art design studios.
 You’ll receive design challenges in which to let your creativity unfold within specified constraints, and learn to defend your choices when presenting your blueprints.
 You’ll work in our assembly space with a full range of professional landscape and construction materials.
 Students in our program regularly contribute to projects on campus, including tree plantings, inlays of paved brick, irrigation system repairs in our sustainable rooftop garden, and installation of an experimental green roof.

-Unlike most landscaping programs, business, and business communication are integrated across our curriculum, and then highlighted in a Business Concepts course where you'll lay out on paper the expenses and budget areas of a small landscape company.
+Unlike most landscaping programs, business and business communication are integrated across our curriculum, and then highlighted in a Business Concepts course where you'll lay out on paper the expenses and budget areas of a small landscape company.
 Your ability to communicate your design ideas is what will set you, as a professional landscaper, apart from the crowd.

 The Stockbridge focus on sustainability means you’ll be considering the costs of high-energy work such as grading slopes of land, how much water is lost or retained due to your selection of plants and trees, and which construction materials offer the most sustainable paths forward.
 Lessons on plant identification are applied across our plant-rich campus and tree arboretum.
 After a lecture on how landscape systems work, you’ll apply that knowledge to an actual built project.
-Sustainability is a lens through which we think about all topics.

 Careers in Landscape Contracting